Dedicated to all of us that went through Peary Junior High School and Gardena High School during the 1960's.

 They both spoke in a monotone voice but John Glenn was understanding and friendly and Eisenhower was threatening and aggressive.
 Glenn spoke very slowly and as deliberately as my teachers in school:

--I want you to tell us - what do you think of Lyndon Johnson?
+-I want you to tell us - in your own words - what do you think of President Johnson?

 2. Run For Your Life